cs4241-21a/final_project/README.md

 * Attempted to figure out Authentication with the Spotify API, so anybody could long into their personal account

 ### Ashwin Pai
-* Worked on generating a playlist of suggested songs based on users artists.
+* Worked on generating a playlist of suggested songs based on favorite artists
-* Integrated /get-reccomendations endpoint into app.
+* Integrated the /recommendations endpoint for generating a playlist
-* Worked on adding songs to a specific playlist after generation.
+* Worked on adding songs to a specific playlist

 ### River Yan
-* Developed generating popular songs from a given genre function using the API
+* Developed function for generating popular songs from a given genre
 * Helped with generating recommendations for the user
 * Created API endpoints